 Don’t go picking a fight just yet — this added bonus only happens from short periods of stress, not from the chronic stress which most of us live with.
 Although a tiny bit of stress can be good, too much is not.
 Commit to working on your day-to-day stress with meditation, aromatherapy or exercise, and at the same time reap the benefits of the short periods of stress.

 You love a good piece of cheese or peanut butter sandwich, but you’re trying to avoid fat.
 Well, guess what?
 Fat is your friend and it can help you lose weight.
 We need fat to burn fat, to stay satisfied and for our fat soluble vitamins do all of their good work.
 Just make sure you maximize the fat you eat by consuming the good kinds such as coconut, avocado, grass-fed butter, nuts, seeds and olives.

 5. Sleeping in

-Are you patting yourself on the back and looking around for a gold star every time you push yourself to get up at 5 a.m. to get that workout in or squeeze in an extra hour of work?
+Are you patting yourself on the back and looking around for a gold star every time you push yourself to get up at 5 a.m. to exercise or squeeze in an extra hour of work?
 Are you beating yourself up when you don’t?
 I’m giving you permission to sleep in tomorrow.

-Even when you’re able to roll yourself out of bed in the morning your body is not giving you high fives.
-Sleep is equally as important as diet, when it comes to overall health and weight loss.
-If you’re properly rested, being an early bird has its benefits, but if you’re lacking sleep then whatever you’re doing with that extra hour in the morning is not worth it.
+Even when you’re able to roll yourself out of bed in the early morning, your body is not giving you high fives.
+Sleep is as important as diet when it comes to overall health and weight loss.
+If you’re properly rested, being an early bird has its benefits.
+But if you’re lacking sleep, then whatever you’re doing with that extra hour in the morning is not worth it.

 Lack of sleep is associated with decreased immune function, lack of sex drive, weight gain and a whole host of health conditions including heart disease.
 So, set that alarm an hour later at least a couple mornings a week and you’ll be doing something you’re likely to feel the benefits of stat.